 Waugh Cellars is a winery located on a rocky rugged piece of property with views overlooking both Soda Canyon and the southern Napa Valley.
 A visionary was needed to figure out how best to develop the property for wine use; that visionary was Ryan Waugh.
 He founded Waugh Cellars in 2001 at the young age of 25.
 Many 25 year olds are still trying to figure out what to do with their careers.
-Presently, Ryan is manager for his own 22,000 square foot completely underground-contained cave winery (including the crush pad) 900 feet above the valley floor in the famed Stag’s Leap District.
-This new winery, the Caves at Soda Canyon (opened late 2013) and serves as a community custom crush facility for four Napa wine making families.
+Presently, Ryan is manager for a 22,000 square foot completely underground-contained cave winery (including the crush pad) 900 feet above the valley floor in the famed Stags Leap District.
+This winery, the Caves at Soda Canyon opened late 2013 and serves as a community winery partnership between four Napa wine making families.

-As with most winemakers, he knows the unique benefits of terroir and as a result sources fruit from a variety of locations within California based on where specific varietals grow best.
+Like other winemakers, he knows the unique benefits of terroir and as a result sources fruit from a variety of locations within California based on where specific varieties grow best.
 All his vineyard sources are locked up into very long contracts ensuring he is not excluded from this high quality fruit anytime soon, and in addition he actively provides the vineyard management for the many locations that his fruit is sourced from.

 In several cases he has come in and changed the trellising systems, pruning and a variety of other factors to meet his specifications.
 Case in point was for his Petite Sirah; it took 3 years for him to update the vineyard all the while it was producing fruit – however the quality was not up to his standards and no wine was released during this time.
 It is extremely rare to see this type of control and full vineyard management from wineries who exclusively source fruit.
 From the outside, Waugh’s wine is easily identifiable by the “W” on the label.
 From the inside Waugh’s wines can be characterized as smooth, with velvety mouth feels and tannins that are well structured but do not dominate the wine.